 The French QuarterNew Orleans' distinctive European heritage has made the area a treasure chest for antique hunters.
 Eighteenth- and 19th-century furnishings, rare coins, weapons and estate pieces of all kinds are showcased along with Victorian and art deco items, high-end collectibles and relics from around the globe in dozens of shops throughout the Vieux Carré.

 There are more than two dozen antique shops alone in the first nine blocks of Royal Street off Canal Street.
 Maybe you don't need that sparkling crystal chandelier hanging in Rothschild's Antiques , or the majolica jardinière you spied in M.S.
 Rau Antiques , or a set of oyster plates like the ones in Moss Antiques .
-But you can still look, right?
+But window shopping is still one of the most fun things to do, right?
 And look you should while you have access to a wealth of fine and rare European antiques the likes of which were first brought to the city by French and Spanish aristocrats.

 When it comes to antiques, provenance is everything.
 And so it is with many a family-owned New Orleans establishment operated by third, fourth or fifth generations.
 In the tradition of Rothschild's, Rau and Moss, several respected businesses have operated in the French Quarter for decades.
 James H. Cohen and Sons , purveyors of rare coins and early weapons since 1898, is at the very Royal Street address where the company was founded.
 Waldhorn & Adler carries on a tradition started in 1881 of offering quality furniture, accessories and estate jewelry, while French étagères, alabaster sculptures, Regency secretaries, trumeaux mirrors and case clocks are among the fine hand-picked antiques featured at Ida Manheim Antiques , established in 1919.